acl21/deep-active-learning-pytorch/docs/GETTING_STARTED.md

 # Note that non-determinism may still be present due to non-deterministic
 # operator implementations in GPU operator libraries
 RNG_SEED: 1
-# GPU ID you want to execute the process on
+# GPU ID you want to execute the process on (this isn't working as of now, use the commands shown in this file below instead)
 GPU_ID: '3'
 DATASET:
   NAME: CIFAR10 # or CIFAR100, MNIST, SVHN, TinyImageNet